zdravkov/kendo-docs/api/javascript/kendo.md

 ### keys

-A collection of special keys' codes, which can be accessed by user-friendly names, instead of their numeric values.
+A dictionary of special keys' ASCII codes, which can be accessed by user-friendly names, instead of their numeric values.
+The collection includes only key codes, which are used by the Kendo UI widgets' source code.

     INSERT: 45,
     DELETE: 46,